GseppoSoft/Volumose/README.md

 Terminal Based Volume Calculator written in C++

-Ladies and Gentlemen, I am proud to release ***Volumose*** the Second (Technically first but forgot to release) piece of software by the GseppoSoft group unlike [PyleManager](https://github.com/GseppoSoft/PyleManager) Volumose is written in C++ and is aa terminal app with no GUI.
+Ladies and Gentlemen, I am proud to release ***Volumose***, the Second (Technically first but forgot to release) piece of software by the GseppoSoft group unlike [PyleManager](https://github.com/GseppoSoft/PyleManager) Volumose is written in C++ and is aa terminal app with no GUI.
 It calculates based of course on Height, Width, and Length and is accurate (thanks to C++ knowing how math works) want to know the volume of a 2001 Toyota Camry?
 Input the internal dimensions of the car and you'll know just how much space you have for your Snapple Collection.